Edfu: 3rd Dynasty Pyramid ruins

+5th and 6th dynasties

 No larger remains dating earlier than the 5th Dynasty have been found at Edfu.
 The ancient cemetery comprised mastabas of the Old Kingdom as well as later tombs.
 Before the beginning of the New Kingdom, the necropolis was transferred to Hager Edfu, to the west and then in the Late period to the south at Nag’ el-Hassaya.
 The entire area was called Behedet.
 The god Horus was herein worshipped as Horus Behedet.